AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

 As an administrator, you can enable, disable, and monitor activities performed in Social Learning.
 Once the Social Learning feature is enabled, learners can view it and they can start participating in Social Learning.

+Social Learning allows learners study from anywhere and share content with their colleagues.
+This feature allows learners to interact, exchange ideas, and collaborate, enhancing their overall learning experience.

 ## Enable and configure settings in social learning {#enableandconfiguresettingsinsociallearning}

 To enable and configure the Social Learning feature, do the following: